A still life painting of clay pottery done in earth tones using a limited color palette.

 Contact us for international postage and handling.

-Still Life with Clay Pottery is hand-painted on a traditional-style stretched canvas with the sides left raw or unpainted.
-It will need to be mounted in a frame before it is put on display.
-Adding a frame will give the painting a finished look.
+Still Life with Clay Pottery is hand-painted on a traditional stretched canvas and unframed.
+It will need to be framed before it can be shown because the side-stapled edges are left unpainted.

 Still Life with Clay Pottery is a monochromatic painting that features everyday household items that would have been found in a typical kitchen in Israel or Jordan during the Iron Age (1200-586 B.C.).
 While visiting the “Holy Land Photos” website, I found some interesting photos of a reconstructed Israelite House on display at the Haaretz Museum in north Tel Aviv.
 This painting is from one of those photos.

 Note: Permission to use the photo as a painting source is courtesy of Holy Land Photos.

 If you have a question about this painting, please contact us, and we’ll be happy to answer any of your questions.

 Thanks for looking!

 Feel free to share this with your friends.